AhmedGamal-29/Machine-Learning/README.md

 # Machine-Learning
-practice AI models to solve some real problems during learning journey in college or with an online course
+practice AI models to solve some real problems during learning journey in college or during an online course